FDA staff question benefit of AstraZeneca ovarian cancer drug

 Ovarian cancer is the fifth leading cause of cancer death in women, with an estimated 22,000 new cases diagnosed and 14,270 deaths in the United States in 2014.

-Olaparib's most common side effects were nausea, fatigue, abdominal pain, vomiting, diarrhoea and anaemia.
+Olaparib's most common side effects were nausea, fatigue, abdominal pain, vomiting, diarrhea and anemia.

 (Reporting by Toni Clarke in Washington; Editing by Bill Trott and Paul Simao)